NaglaArafa/Neighborhood-Map-project/README.md

 ## Setup

  1- You can clone or download the repo,

- 2- Run 'npm install' to install all node modules
+ 2- Run 'npm install' to install all node modules,

- 3- Run  'gulp' commant, this will open new window in the browser,so you can check the app 4- If you need to produce production version run 'gulp build', this will produce the dist folder which contains all minified version of my files
+ 3- Run  'gulp' commant, this will open new window in the browser,so you can check the app,

+ 4- If you need to produce production version run 'gulp build', this will produce the dist folder which contains all minified version of my files